HSE Prep & Testing

 Steps to Prepare for your High School Equivalency Exams

-* Students aged 16 or 17, must have an Underage Withdrawal Form completed by their current school district or homeschool organization.
+Students aged 16 or 17, must have an Underage Withdrawal Form completed by their current school district or homeschool organization.
+The can be obtained from your current school or the PACE program.

 How to Register for a GED Exam

-1) Create your GED account through the GED portal.
-A valid email or phone number is required.
+- Log in into your GED account through the GED portal.

 - You will be required to provide one valid form of identification on the day of the test.
 The ID must be government-issued and non-expired.
 It must also include your name, address, date of birth, signature, and photograph.
 The following types of identification will be accepted: